-The LBR\$DELETE\KEY routine deletes a key from a library index.
+The LBR\$DELETE\KEY routine removes a key from the current library index.

-LBR\$DELETE KEY library index ,key name
+LBR\$DELETE KEY library index, key name[, txtrfa] [, flags]

 Longword condition value.
-Most utility routines return a condition value in R0.
+Most utility routines return a condition value.
 Condition values that this routine can return are listed under Condition Values Returned.

 Library control index returned by the LBR\$INI\CONTROL routine.
-The library\index argument is the address of a longword containing the index.
+The library\index argument is the address of a longword that contains the index.

-Key to be deleted from the library index.
+The key to be deleted from the library index.
 For libraries with binary keys, the key\name argument is the address of an unsigned longword containing the key number.